rdellamonica/pygro/_sources/geodesics/null_geodesic.rst.txt

 .. code-block::

-    geo_engine.integrate(geo, 50, 1, verbose=True)
+    geo_engine.integrate(geo, 50, 1, verbose=True, accuracy_goal = 11, precision_goal = 11)

 to integrate the :py:class:`.Geodesic` object ``geo`` up to a value of the affine parameter :math:`\tau = 50`, starting with an initial step of 1.
 The ``verbose = True`` keyword argument makes the integration verbose which will alert us of the status of the integration.
+We have also used specific precisiona and accuracy tolerances, for which we suggest reading the :doc:`../integrators` tutorial.
 In this case, we will be logged

 .. code-block:: text